-We are proud to announce the 2022-2023 recipients of the IHS Fellowship for the Study of Liberalism and a Free Society, which explores the ongoing relevance of liberal principles within the academy and beyond.
-IHS Distinguished Fellows share an exemplary record of advancing these principles through their research and public engagement.
+We are proud to announce the 2023 recipients of the IHS Fellowship for the Study of Liberalism and a Free Society, which explores the ongoing relevance of liberal principles within the academy and beyond.
+IHS Distinguished Fellows share an exemplary record of advancing liberalism and democracy through their research and public engagement.

 Jennifer Doleac is Associate Professor of Economics at Texas A&M University, where she studies the economics of crime and discrimination.
 She is President of Doleac Initiatives, a non-profit which encompasses several ventures related to criminal justice research and policy, including the Justice Tech Lab and the Criminal Justice Expert Panel.
 She organizes the Texas Economics of Crime Workshop (TxECW) and the Virtual Crime Economics (ViCE) seminar and also hosts Probable Causation, a podcast about law, economics, and crime.

 Kate Klonick is an Associate Professor of Law at St. John’s University Law School.
 Her work explores the intersection of law and technology, especially the governance of online speech.
 In 2019, Klonick was the only scholar invited to observe the development of Facebook’s Oversight Board, the independent body that hears appeals on content from Facebook users and advises the platform about its online speech policies.
 Her work on related topics has appeared in the Harvard Law Review, the Yale Law Journal, New Yorker, New York Times, Washington Post, The Atlantic, Slate, Lawfare, Vox, and many other publications.